pusher/pusher-websocket-java/README.md

 ### Cloning the project

-* Clone the project: `git clone https://github.com/pusher/pusher-java-client`
+* Clone the project: `git clone https://github.com/pusher/pusher-websocket-java`
-* Change to the top level directory for the project: `cd pusher-java-client`
+* Change to the top level directory for the project: `cd pusher-websocket-java`

 ### Android Studio
 * In your app project's `settings.gradle` add the following lines: